anshulforyou/virtue/README.md

 # My implementation
 In my engage app, there are meeting rooms where every user has an username.
 In a particular room, two users cannot have same username.

+self.channel_layer.group_send send the message to all the channels(users) in the group

+The message sent by send_sdp function in consumer.py is what received by websocketManager